 Feedback is the word.
 Employees want feedback – and especially the Millennials.
 Constantly.
 And although feedback generally is a good thing, I hope we won’t end up like in a certain episode of Black Mirror in which every single interaction we have with everyone is being evaluated.

 As a result, you know better what’s going on in your employees’ mind which means you can react if necessary.
-This, in turn, can have a positive impact on the happiness of your people, increase their engagement and eventually reduce turnover.
+This, in turn, can have a positive impact on the happiness of your people and their overall employee experience.
+It can also increase their engagement and eventually reduce turnover.
 Technology really is a beautiful thing, isn’t it?

 Winning the war on talent